Dr Katharina Welle is a senior consultant with Itad. She specialises in the interface between research, policy and practice of development.

 Activities: The objective of the consultancy assignment was to carry out a follow-up monitoring exercise of all schemes implemented under GWI and to review the Initiative's existing monitoring tools with a view to identify and address governance factors.
 Provided support and quality control to national consultants who carried out scheme surveys, carried out an international literature review on sustainability monitoring, developed a synthesis and briefing paper based on consultant reports and outlined a future strategy for sustainability monitoring under GWI.

-(The International Water and Sanitation Centre (ICR), The Bill and Melinda Gates Foundation) - Rural Water Expert, Case Study Leader Uganda
+(The International Water and Sanitation Centre (ICR), The Bill and Melinda Gates Foundation) - Rural Water Expert and Case Study Leader Uganda

 Description: Sustainable Services at Scale (Triple-S) is a six-year (2009-2014) multi-country learning initiative that aims to contribute to the realisation of indefinitely sustainable water services delivered at scale.
 Triple-S supports a paradigm shift at the operational level for decentralised service delivery and aims to bring about a re-appraisal of the design and planning mechanisms of development assistance to the rural water supply sector.